3.4 Descriptions of Calibration Steps

 The virtual overscan region is screened to identify and reject outliers that may be caused by hot columns.
 The median of those values in the virtual overscan region, but not in the parallel overscan region is taken.
 Then the quantity MAD is defined to be the median of the absolute values of the deviations from the median, and sigma is defined to be the square root of the sum of the squares of the differences between values and the median, ignoring any value that differs from the median by more than 4.5*MAD.
 The value blev_clip is the value taken from the appropriate row of the CCD parameters table.
 An outlier is then taken to be any value that is greater than median + blev_clip * sigma.
 These outliers are then replaced with the median of the values in the same row that are within ±10 pixels of the outlier, although if an outlier is closer than 10 pixels to the left (or right) edge, then the median of the 21 values adjacent to the right (or left) edge is taken instead.

-The keywords CRPIXi (giving the pixel coordinates of the reference pixel) and LTVi (giving the pixel coordinates of the subsection start) are updated in the output.
+The keywords CRPIXi (giving the pixel coordinates of the reference pixel) and LTVi (giving the pixel coordinates of the subsection start) in the SCI header of image files are updated in the output.
 These depend on the offset due to removal of the overscan.

 Table 3.2: Raw Image Pixels Used to Determine Line by Line Bias Level